 If you are a Mozart fangirl or fanboy, this is a must-see as this is where Austria’s wunderkind gave his first public performance in front of Empress Elisabeth.

 This elaborate and romantic UNESCO World Heritage site is considered to be one of the world’s finest baroque palaces.
-The palace that Prince Eugene of Savoy liked to call home now houses an art collection to rival that seen in the Kunsthistoriches Museum.
+The place that Prince Eugene of Savoy liked to call home now houses an art collection to rival that seen in the Kunsthistoriches Museum.

 A short tram ride from the city centre, Hundertwasserhaus is a residential apartment block with a twist.
-In contrast with Vienna’s stately architecture, this is completely wacky with uneven surfaces, curved lines, bright primary colours and mosaic pillars.
+In contrast to Vienna’s stately architecture, this is completely wacky with uneven surfaces, curved lines, bright primary colours and mosaic pillars.

 Sadly, you can’t take a peek inside the houses – people live here – but there’s plenty to admire from the outside.

-Soaring above the open spaces of the Prater, the Riesenrad Ferris wheel was the setting for a pivotal scene in the 1949 film-noir The Third Man.
+Soaring above the Prater, the Riesenrad Ferris wheel was the setting for a pivotal scene in the 1949 film noir The Third Man.
 The film’s central character, Harry Lime, takes a slow, tense ride on this wheel, culminating in his ‘cuckoo clock speech’, now enshrined in the annals of film history: